Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prices of food items have spiked in recent times, with tomato prices touching Rs 200 per kg.
 Similarly, prices of several other items have also shot up, with the Indian government saying the main reason is seasonal factors.

-Coffee is also on the list of commodities that have seen prices increase due to recent global shortages, according to Deccan Herald.
+Coffee is also on the list of commodities that have seen their prices increase due to recent global shortages, according to Deccan Herald.

 According to the report, shortages have been reported in countries like Brazil and Vietnam and additionally, the erratic monsoon this year in India has also contributed to the same situation, affecting domestic market prices.

-In a recent report in Deccan Herald, coffee growers from the coffee heartland of Hassan, Chikkamagaluru and Kodagu expressed their displeasure over some of the major issues affecting them, including volatile global prices, climate change (excess rainfall even in the post-monsoon period and drought-like conditions in summer), human-animal conflict, rising investment costs for cultivation and denial of crop failure insurance, etc.
+In a recent report in Deccan Herald, coffee growers from the coffee heartland of Hassan, Chikkamagaluru and Kodagu expressed their displeasure over some of the major issues affecting them, including volatile global prices, climate change (excess rainfall even in post-monsoon season and drought-like conditions in summer), human-animal conflict, rising investment costs for cultivation and denial of crop failure insurance, etc.

 The price of regular mixed coffee grounds (a blend of robusta and peaberry) has increased from around Rs 580 per kg to around Rs 640 to Rs 650 per kg, said a resident of Mumbai's Matunga Lata Aaravind.